What is a bruise?

 When should I call my child's healthcare provider?

 Your child’s healthcare provider will determine specific treatment for bruises that

 need more than minor treatment at home.
 In general, call your child's provider if

 Has bruises that keep coming back without any known injury or cause

 May have a broken bone or another injury

 Has injured or bruised an eye

-Has injured or bruised the neck or is having trouble breathing
+Has injured or bruised the head or neck or is having trouble breathing

 Is on blood-thinning medicines or has or may have a blood-clotting disorder.